Figure skating star offers tips at rink’s open

 Ariel Isaac approached the skating rink in Wyandanch Plaza on Saturday afternoon with apprehension.

-“It looks slippery,” the 15 year old from Wheatley Heights said, surveying the dozens of people, mostly kids, gliding across the ice on the rink’s opening day of the season.
+“It looks slippery,” the 15-year-old Wheatley Heights resident said, surveying the dozens of people, mostly kids, gliding across the ice on the rink’s opening day of the season.

 Isaac had never skated before.
 But when she heard that Surya Bonaly, the French figure skating star, would be in attendance, she couldn’t stay away.